paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-050-agricultural-credit.md

 ### Statutory Notes

 #### References in Text
-For definition of “this chapter”, referred to in subsecs. (a) and (c), see note set out under [section 1921 of this title](./chapter-050-agricultural-credit.md#section-1921).
+This chapter, referred to in subsecs. (a) and (c), was in the original “this title”, meaning title III of Pub.
+L. 87–128, Aug.
+8, 1961, 75 Stat.
+307, known as the Consolidated Farm and Rural Development Act, which is classified principally to this chapter.
+For complete classification of title III to the Code, see Short Title note set out under [section 1921 of this title](./chapter-050-agricultural-credit.md#section-1921) and Tables.

 #### Amendments
 2014—Subsec. (c)(2).
 Pub.
 L. 113–79 substituted “section 1922(a)(1)(B) or 1941(a)(1)(B)” for “section 1922(a)(2) or 1941(a)(2)”.